-Q How do I recognise aphids on shoots?
+Q How do I recognise aphids on apple and pear shoots?

 A The insects themselves are green or brown, teardrop-shaped, about 2mm long, usually without wings, and they often congregate in large numbers.
 They excrete a sugary substance called honeydew which sticks to the upper surfaces of the leaves, making them appear glossy.
 In time the sticky honeydew will become covered in a black fungus called sooty mould.
 You may also notice rolled-up leaves or distorted shoots and leaves.